-The possible beneficiaries, whose legal status is different from being a public body, are required to provide, during the project proposal presentation phase, a self-evaluation of the envisaged activities in order to determine their relevance for State aid.
+All potential beneficiaries are required to provide, during the project proposal presentation phase, a self-evaluation of the envisaged activities in order to determine their relevance for State aid.

 All the Maltese beneficiaries must present the self-evaluation for the envisaged activities in order to determine their relevance for the State aid during the presentation of the project proposal.
-Maltese beneficiaries can also be required to send an official declaration, at a later stage, issued by the State Aid Monitoring Board(SAMB).
+Maltese beneficiaries can also be required to send an official declaration, at a later stage, issued by the State Aid Monitoring Board (SAMB).